 Regarding the subject of inpatient programs, there are two main types of treatment options.
 The first is called residential and is meant for less severe addictions.
 The second, more intensive and urgent treatment option is called intensive inpatient treatment.

-In residential treatment, the resident will have access to 24-hour living support and supervision, and the patient must only partake in five hours of treatment per week.
+In residential treatment, the resident will have access to 24-hour living support and supervision, and the patient must only participate in five hours of treatment per week.
 The main point of residential treatment is to explore the long-term psychological aspects of addiction and to find the underlying causes of addiction.

 Intensive Inpatient Treatment